robamu-org/raspberrypi-crosscompiling/README.md

 For more information on issues which can occur when cloning the root filesystem, see the [troubleshooting](#troubleshooting) section.

-# <a id="tcfagent"></a> Installing the TCF agent on the Beaglebone Black
+# <a id="tcfagent"></a> Installing the TCF agent on the Raspberry Pi

 The [TCF agent](https://wiki.eclipse.org/TCF) allows comfortable Eclipse remote debugging and other features like a remote  file explorer in Eclipse.
-The following steps show how to setup the TCF agent on the BBB and add it to the auto-startup applications.
+The following steps show how to setup the TCF agent on the Raspberry Pi and add it to the auto-startup applications.
 The steps are based on [this guide](https://wiki.eclipse.org/TCF/Raspberry_Pi)

-1. Install required packages on the BBB
+1. Install required packages on the Raspberry Pi

    ```sh
    sudo apt-get install git uuid uuid-dev libssl-dev